 - Strong avoidance

-- Because "strong avoidance" is considered a failure, the ATTS test may not be an accurate measure of aggression alone.
+- Because "strong avoidance" is considered a failure, the ATTS test may not accurately isolate the trait of aggression alone.

 There are many dog trainers who, when asked what the most aggressive dog is, will not respond with a specific breed.
-Celebrity dog behaviorist Cesar Milan is one such person who is against breed-labeling.
+Celebrity dog behaviorist Cesar Milan is one such opponent of breed-labeling.
 Milan strongly believes that "the most dangerous dog in the world is the one that has been made that way by a human."

 His view reflects the importance of seeking out the truth beyond mere numbers and statistics.
-Anyone who has owned a pit bull—a breed notorious for viciousness—can attest to the pit bull's gentle, if not overly affectionate behavior when it is raised with love and care by its owners.
+Anyone who has owned a pit bull—a breed that has become notorious for viciousness—can attest to the pit bull's gentle, if not overly affectionate behavior when it is raised with love and care by its owners.

 Dogs are a reflection of their family environment and training.
-So if a certain breed is commonly considered to have an "aggressive" personality, it could point to the type of person who tends to own that specific breed (e.g. German Shepherds are often owned by people who train them to protect property, hence their hostile behavior towards strangers).
+So if a certain breed is commonly considered to have an "aggressive" personality, this could point to the type of person who tends to own that specific breed (e.g., German Shepherds are often owned by people who train them to protect property, hence their hostile behavior towards strangers).

-Again, this is information that I have compiled from many sources, as well as from personal experience.
-Just because a certain breed has landed on this list, however, does not mean that they would not make good family pets given the right owners and training.
+I compiled the information in this article from a variety of sources and personal experience.
+Just because a certain breed has landed on this list does not mean it would not make a good family pet given the right owners and training.

-Because training (or lack of training) and how the dog was previously treated can make a huge difference in the personality of any dog, doing some type of background check would be a good idea.
+Because training (or lack of training) and how a dog was previously treated can make a huge difference in its personality, doing some type of background check on an animal before adopting it is always a good idea.

 - Dr. Polsky, "Dog Expert Opinion on the Most Aggressive Dog Breeds," Dog Expert.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.